Manikdeep/PII-Parsing-Tools/Text Parser/README.md

 ### Post Parsing Workflow

-Once the parser is done and you've got a bunch of Excel files with categorized data, here's what to do next.
-These steps clean up the info even more so you only keep the good stuff:
+Once parsing of PII is complete and you have obtained a set of Excel files containing categorized data, follow these steps to further clean and refine the information to retain only the most relevant content:

 1. Excel File Merger\
-   This script combines all your Excel files into one big file.
+   This script combines all your Excel files into one large file.

    Requirements:
    - A folder with all the Excel files you want to merge (they should end in .xlsx).